 They use others to meet their own needs, or to fulfill their own dreams.
 At times, this involves portraying themselves as a victim of unfair circumstances.
 This is done in an attempt to persuade you or guilt you into doing something that is not in your best interest but does serve their needs.

-Are you dating or married to a narcissist?
+Are You Dating or Married to a Narcissist?

 Whether you’re trying to move on or rebuild a relationship, a licensed therapist can guide you.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-Visit BetterHelp
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+Take a free assessment

 How to Recognize Narcissistic Abuse

 When signs appear, it is important to take them seriously.
 Narcissistic abuse syndrome can be a devastating experience, but it can also be recognized and treated.
 Recovering from narcissistic abuse is possible and the help of a skilled therapist can make all the difference.
+Use the included Narcissistic Abuse Cycle Worksheet to track the behaviors of your narcissistic partner, your feelings, and your responses to help recognize if you are in a relationship with a narcissist and trapped in their abuse cycle.

-Understanding the Narcissistic Relationship Pattern
+Understanding the Narcissistic Abuse Cycle

 How to Deal With a Narcissistic Relationship